kassieclaire/Cascading_Failure_Sim/cascading_failure_simulator/for_testing/readme.txt

 at the MATLAB prompt.
 NOTE: You will need administrator rights to run the MATLAB Runtime installer.

-Alternatively, download and install the Windows version of the MATLAB Runtime for R2021b from the following link on the MathWorks website:
+Alternatively, download and install the Macintosh version of the MATLAB Runtime for R2021b from the following link on the MathWorks website:

     https://www.mathworks.com/products/compiler/mcr/index.html